RamaH00/ZomatoPBI/README.md

 1. **Download the Dashboard**: Clone this repository and open the `.pbix` file in Power BI.
 2. **Explore the Data**: Use the filters and interactive features to dive into the insights.
+3. **Access on Mobile**: Open the dashboard on your mobile device for a seamless, on-the-go experience.
-3. **Make Data-Driven Decisions**: Use the dashboard to optimize restaurant performance, understand customer preferences, and analyze market trends.
+4. **Make Data-Driven Decisions**: Use the dashboard to optimize restaurant performance, understand customer preferences, and analyze market trends.

 ---